-Direction: Perpendicular to the axis of rotation (see Figure 4).
+Direction: Perpendicular to the axis of rotation (see Figure 5).
 The deviation from a radial axis shall not exceed 5° in any direction.

-a In any direction.
+In any direction.

-Figure 4 - Deviation from a radial axis

-6.3.5 Mandrel

-The cylindrical surface of the mandrel, on which the inner ring of the bearing is mounted, shall have an outside diameter to tolerance grade f5, in accordance with ISO 286-2, with minimum geometric errors.
+Figure 5 - Deviation from a radial axis 6.3.5 Mandrel The cylindrical surface of the mandrel, on which the inner ring of the bearing is mounted, shall have an outside diameter to tolerance class f5, according to ISO 286-2, with minimal geometric errors.
 This will ensure a sliding fit in the bearing bore.

-6.4 Requirements for the operator

-A competent operator shall ensure that vibration measurements are taken in accordance with this part of ISO 15242.

-Annex A (normative)
+Requirements for the operator A competent operator shall ensure that vibration measurements are taken in accordance with this part of ISO 15242.
+Annex A (normative) Measurement of external radial loading alignment The alignment of radial loading tools shall be measured using two dial gauges, with radial distance between them, mounted on a bar attached to the spindle shaft and perpendicular to the spindle axis (see Figure A.1).
+The two dial gauges shall be set to zero and in same distance from the bar side face.
+The measured reading deviation from the two dial gauges shall be recalculated to the radial loading tool perpendicularity deviation, to enable comparison with the limits given in Table 3.
+The measurement shall be carried out on both loading tool positions.

-Measurement of external axial loading alignment

-The displacement of the loading tool shall be measured using two dial gauges, with an axial distance between them, mounted on a bar attached to the spindle shaft.
+Figure A.1 - Measurement - External radial loading alignment Annex B (normative) Measurement of external axial loading alignment The displacement of the loading tool shall be measured using two dial gauges, with an axial distance between them, mounted on a bar attached to the spindle shaft (see Figure B.1).
 The spindle shaft shall be rotated slowly and the dial gauges shall measure the radial runout of the loading piston.

-The measured radial runout from the two dial gauges shall be corrected to the test bearing axial position, to enable comparison with the limits given in Table 3.
+The measured radial runout from the two dial gauges shall be corrected to the test bearing axial position, to enable comparison with the limits given in Table 4.

-Figure A.1 - Measurement - External axial loading alignment
+Figure B.1 - Measurement - External axial loading alignment

+ICS 21.100.20

+Price based on 10 pages